Select your location for up-to-date news and information in your local area My Area

 • Type 2 diabetes is the most common type of diabetes.
 Around 90% of people diagnosed with diabetes have type 2.

 • Type 2 diabetes is where the insulin the pancreas makes does not work properly or it can’t make enough insulin.
+Type 2 diabetes is often associated with increasing age and lifestyle factors.

 • People can have undiagnosed diabetes for a number of years without realising it.